How to Organize Your Book Collection (Beyond Alphabetical)

 The point isn’t to find the perfect system.
 It’s to find one that makes you see your collection differently.

-- “What themes appear across my 5-star books?”
+- “What themes appear across my five-star books?”

 - “Which of my books would have the most interesting conversation with each other?”